theEncyclopedia/fundamentals-react-js/doc/02.Concepts/Context.md

 # React Context

-Context lets the parent component make some information available to any component in the tree below it—no matter how deep—without passing it explicitly through props.
-This is particularly useful when you have data that needs to be accessible by many components at different nesting levels.
+React Context allows parent components to provide information to any component within their subtree, bypassing explicit prop drilling.
+This feature is particularly useful for data shared across many components at various nesting levels.

-## Why use context?
+## Benefit of Context

+- **Simplifies Prop Management**: Context streamlines data sharing across components, especially useful when the same data is required by multiple components or when data needs to be passed deeply.
+- **Reduces Prop Drilling**: Avoids the complexity of passing props through several layers, mitigating issues associated with "prop drilling".

+## Implementing context

 Passing props is a great way to explicitly pipe data through your UI tree to the components that use it.